 Choose dark, hard winter or spring wheat with a 12% or higher protein content.
 It should be clean and high grade.

 The moisture content should be 10% or less.
 This low moisture content aids in limiting insect contamination.
 Insects cannot reproduce in wheat with very low moisture content.
-If you are going to store wheat for long periods, make certain you take precautions to eliminate possible contamination.
-Contact you local agriculture extension office concerning long term wheat storage in your area.

 We would like to caution you when buying wheat to make certain the wheat is dry and has the proper protein quotient.
 As with all things, be a cautious shopper.
-If you are conscientious enough to grind you own flour, then go the extra measure and be certain the grains you are purchasing are the best grains available.
+If you are conscientious enough to grind your own flour, then go the extra measure and be certain the grains you are purchasing are the best grains available.